oracle-livelabs/oci/host-ha-website-oci-services/compute-wordpress/compute-wordpress.md

-# Provisioning a Compute Instances and Installing WordPress
+# Provision a Compute Instances and Installing WordPress

 ## Introduction